Chapter 27: Masters of War

 The Regulars filed out with the body bag and crates of weapons.
 One of them reminded him of her — slender, pretty, with clever dark eyes.
 She wasn’t afraid of him.
 Or maybe he just wished she wasn’t.

-“Stop,” 74 said, before he realized what he was doing.
+“No,” 74 said, before he realized what he was doing.

 63’s eyes narrowed to blue slits, and 74 jerked on the dog’s lead, repeating the statement.
 It whined again, and he wondered what the prickling in his stomach meant.